Tackling the disability and employment gap

-  VODG’s programme of work is seeking to promote progressive approaches to employing disabled people to support closing the disability and employment gap
+VODG’s programme of work in this area is seeking to promote progressive approaches to employing disabled people to support closing the disability and employment gap.

 - Clarity from government on whether the new Work and Health Programme will include options like supported internships

 - An increase in specific support for disabled workers, including specialist job advisors and in-work job coaches